I’ve been working online as a freelance writer for over 10 years.

 It’s not like writing a regular email or writing a social media post.
 You need to put serious thought into it and figure out how to persuade your client to give you the job instead of all the other freelancers.

 There are some tips and hacks you can use to your advantage when writing a winning proposal.
 I can’t go into all the details here, so please check out the links below for more info on the topic.

 You can also use online tools and PowerPoint presentations to create more engaging proposals when applying for big projects.
 They will surely make your proposals stand out from the crowd.

 Once you land a job, the next step is to make sure that you deliver the project just as the client has asked.

-Or, in this case, I want you to overdeliver the job by going above and beyond the client’s expectations.
+Or, in this case, I want you to deliver the job beyond the client’s expectations.

 I’ll give you an example.
-In the early days of my freelancing career, I used to get jobs for writing blog articles with a fixed word count like 1000 words.
+In the early days of my freelancing career, I used to get jobs to write blog articles with a fixed word count of 1000 words.
 What I did was write the article to be about 1100-1200 and also include a unique header image for the blog post when delivering it.
 Without charging extra for it.

 The clients were always happy with my work.
 And gave 5-star ratings.